 If you are hearing the sound inside your home, you most likely have a more serious issue involving the system’s air handler.
 Damaged bearings, fan blades, or excessive dirt, dust, and debris inside your ducts could be causing loud squealing noises when you are cooling the home.

 Again, your air conditioning system will make some noise while in operation.
 However, excessively loud and unappealing noises are most always a sign that your system is in distress.
-To diagnose and repair problems with your AC unit, contact HELP Plumbing, Heating, Cooling and Electric today.
+To diagnose and repair problems with your AC unit, contact HELP Plumbing, Heating, Cooling and Drains today.